Swaroop772/Fitness-Tracker/README.md

    - Structure: `exercise_id`, `exercise_name`, `type`, `target_muscle`, `intensity_level`, etc.

 Both databases are queried during the prediction phase to help users track and predict calories burned based on the exercise data.

-This version of the `README` highlights **Linear Regression** as the core predictive method for calorie prediction.
-It provides a more focused explanation of how the system works using this regression model, along with the rest of the system's features.
-Let me know if you'd like any further changes!